VergeA/VergeA.github.io/README.md

 Previously I interned on two other teams/projects at Google:
 *  The Google Mobile Ads SDK
-*  [Cobalt](https://cobalt.foo), and HTML5 app container for resource-constrained devices.
+*  [Cobalt](https://cobalt.foo), an HTML5 app container for resource-constrained devices.

 ## My Interests